phuquocdog/docs/maintain/running-a-rpc-node.md

 PhuQuoc Doge is a fully decentralized network, any people can setup a PhuQuoc Doge node by following this tutorial!

-##  🍀 Types Of Phu Quoc Doge RPC Nodes
+##  🍀 Types Of Phu Quoc Dog RPC Nodes

 Generally speaking, there are two kind of RPC nodes: